GuiGel/MedDocAn/cdti/meddocan/03_training_notebook.md

 and to mask confidential data, regardless of the real type of entity or the correct identification of PHI type.

-We evaluate our models using the various evaluation scripts and report averaged F1-Score over treee runs.
+We evaluate our models using the various evaluation scripts and report averaged F1-Score over tree runs.

 +++